NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 They'll ask you to:

 - send them your SCAL
-- sign our [connection agreement](https://digital.nhs.uk/developer/guides-and-documentation/online-connection-agreement) if you’re a non-NHSE organisation
+- sign our <a href="https://digital.nhs.uk/developer/guides-and-documentation/online-connection-agreement" target="_blank">connection agreement (opens in a new tab)</a> if you're a non-NHSE organisation

 ### If you're using NHS Notify API